-The RN to BSN prepares graduates to practice as generalist nurses and to function as members of the profession; providers of patient -centered care; patient safety advocates; and members of the healthcare team (American Association of Colleges of Nursing, Essentials of Baccalaureate Nursing Education, 2008; Texas Board of Nursing, Differentiated Essential Competencies of Texas Nursing Programs, 2010).
+The RN to BSN prepares graduates to practice as generalist nurses and to function as members of the profession; providers of patient -centered care; patient safety advocates; and members of the healthcare team (American Association of Colleges of Nursing, Essentials of Baccalaureate Nursing Education, 2021; Texas Board of Nursing, Differentiated Essential Competencies of Texas Nursing Programs, 2021).
 Effective performance as a novice in these roles is achieved by preparing graduates to:

-- Utilize liberal education as a cornerstone for generalist nursing practice; - Demonstrate basic organizational and systems leadership to provide high quality care and ensure patient safety; - Translate scholarship and current evidence into professional nursing practice; - Apply knowledge and skills related to information management and technology in the delivery of high quality patient care; - Integrate healthcare policy and finance within regulatory environments; - Communicate and collaborate effectively as a member of interprofessional healthcare teams to optimize patient outcomes; - Promote health and prevent disease at the individual, family, and population levels; - Practice professionalism utilizing nursing standards and values; and, - Deliver compassionate, patient-centered care across the lifespan in diverse settings.
+- 1. Utilize liberal education as a cornerstone for generalist nursing practice; - 2.
+Demonstrate basic organizational and systems leadership to provide high quality care and ensure patient safety; - 3.
+Translate scholarship and current evidence into professional nursing practice; - 4.
+Apply knowledge and skills related to information management and technology in the delivery of high-quality patient care; - 5.
+Integrate health care policy and finance within regulatory environments; - 6.
+Communicate and collaborate effectively as a member of interprofessional health care teams to optimize patient outcomes; - 7.
+Promote health and prevent disease at the individual, family, and population levels; - 8.
+Practice professionalism utilizing nursing standards and values; and, - 9.
+Deliver compassionate, patient-centered care across the lifespan in diverse settings as a novice, generalist nurse.